 Generally a cremation will cost less than a burial.
 There may be some cases where this may not be true, for example if a small country cemetery is used.
 Initial costs do not include interment of cremated remains.
 This is generally less expensive than the erection of a monument over a grave, with some exceptions of course.

+Some cultures within our society require that a funeral take take place within forty-eight hours.
+However, generally speaking, the time and place of a funeral does not need to be decided immediately.
 You should take your time to consider all the options available.
 Ensuring that the appropriate and right decisions are being made can mean that the funeral process is recognized and the healing process can proceed.

 Many families are grateful for the extra time so friends and relatives from interstate or overseas can attend the funeral.
 The extra time also gives friends and families the ability to accept the individual’s death and make proper, well thought out plans for the funeral.

 There is no set timeframe for grieving, everyone grieves in their own way and their own time.
 Some deaths will take longer to resolve because of their complexity (for example, murder or suicide).
 The death of an infant or child requires the survivors to process not only the loss of what was, but also the loss of what would have been.
 Sudden and unexpected death often brings not only grief but also trauma because of the cause of the death.
+In every death there can be complexities that create difficulty in the mourning process.
+Some aspects of grief will inevitably arise long after a death has happened.
+Our relationship to the deceased, our personality and background, cultural belief and support systems meant that for some the process of healing and moving forward takes longer than for others.

 Death can be a difficult subject for many people to discuss.
 Not knowing what to say or how to talk about the subject may lead individuals to distance themselves and avoid the subject.
 If people tell you to ‘just move on’ or ‘try not to think about it’, it can be hurtful and offensive.
 It’s better to seek out people who are happy to allow you to talk and have these individuals as your valued listeners.